top of page

 Seestadt website 2.png

-ZCD Architects have spent over 10 years developing a mapping system that can help you predict and plan successful places that meet your social impact objectives, places that are sustainable and can support healthy communities.
+ZCD Architects have developed a system to do exactly that.
+We can help you predict and plan successful places that meet your social impact objectives, that are sustainable and can support healthy lives.

-Our unique heat mapping system, is grounded in years of rigorous and published research.
+At the heart of what we do is our unique mapping system, grounded in over 10 years of rigorous and published research.
 We apply it to large scale as well as infill projects, new or existing, working with developers, housing associations and local authorities.

-Each space is scored according to four principles.
-When a space scores well across all four, it appears as ‘warm’ colour on a map.
-You can be reassured these spaces will work well for social interaction and play.
+Each space is scored according to four principles, see below.
+When a space scores well across all four, it appears as a ‘warm’ colour on a map.
+These warm spaces, so-called ‘doorstep spaces’, will work well for social interaction and play.
 They will be spaces that the community will enjoy spending time in and can support healthy lives.

-Heat mapping can be used to tweak and improve good designs and set benchmarks for local plans, development plans and masterplans.
+Heat mapping is a science for housing, one that you should be applying from the start.
+It can be used to improve early stage designs or even to set benchmarks for local plans, development plans and masterplans.

 The mapping system can underpin briefing, setting benchmarks before design or development teams are procured.